daegalus/fukiya/README.md

 Changes
 =======
+v0.0.10
+- Fixed a missing null check that causes problems if you aren't using static file handler.

 v0.0.9
 - Extracted form parser into seperate library called Formler.
 Works much better now, and in turn form parsing is in a better state in Fukiya.